 Gunung Mat Cincang

-“Langkawi has something to offer to all kinds of travellers, be it relaxing, exploring or spending time in nature.
+Langkawi has something to offer to all kinds of travellers, be it relaxing, exploring or spending time in nature.
 One of its major attractions is the Langkawi Sky Cab.
-The ride will take you to the top of Gunung Mat Cincang, the second highest peak in Langkawi, and is totally worth the panoramic views.
+The ride will take you to the top of Gunung Mat Cincang, the second highest peak in Langkawi.
+It’s totally worth the panoramic views!
 The crisp air and surreal views at the Sky Bridge are an experience in itself.
-We weren’t too keen on the Oriental Village below, which has a 3D museum and some other rides.
+We weren’t so keen on the Oriental Village below, though it does have a 3D museum and some other rides.

 A highlight of our trip was a mangrove boat tour with Dev’s Adventure Tours.
 We were impressed by their knowledgeable naturalists.
 The tour comprised a visit to the bat caves, eagle spotting and a mangrove tour.
 We came across loads of wildlife, from monitor lizards and vipers to eagles and kites.
 The tour ended with lunch at a floating restaurant with incredible views.
 For the more adventurous, the tour company also has kayak tours and jungle treks.

-“Langkawi is a quick hop, skip and jump away – 90 minutes from Changi or 30 minutes from Penang.
+If you’re looking for where to stay in Malaysia, Langkawi is a quick hop, skip and jump away.
+It’s just 90 minutes from Changi or 30 minutes from Penang.
 With cheap flights, it’s an easy and affordable weekend getaway.
 My friends and I stayed in Pantai Cenang, a bustling strip of hotels and restaurants along the beach.
 For convenience from the airport and stunning sunset views, it’s a good base, though we found it a little too touristy.

 The hike up to Seven Wells isn’t too challenging – most of it is stairs.
 Once you reach the top, you’ll be rewarded with beautiful views across the jungle to the sea.
 As the name suggests, there are beautiful rock pools to relax in before heading back down.